11/03/2026

 • Electrical safety

-Construction Industry Council
+Construction Industry Council (CIC)

 The CIC creates policies that shape built environments so that they meet the needs and expectations of modern society.
 As a collective of construction experts, this organisation aims to enhance the industry to enable a greater positive impact on the world through responsible construction.

-The Department of Communities and Local Government
+Department for Communities and Local Government (DCLG / MHCLG)

-Building Control Alliance
+Building Control Alliance (BCA)

 It isn’t just the initial condition of a building that matters, as its ongoing upkeep is also crucial.
 The Building Control Alliance monitors the maintenance of buildings to check that they remain safe and accessible, as problems and deterioration can occur over time.

-Association of Specialist Fire Protection
+Association for Specialist Fire Protection (ASFP) & BAFSA

-Department of Health
+Department of Health and Social Care

-UK Green Building Council
+UK Green Building Council (UKGBC)

 Zero Carbon Hub

-Oil Firing Technical Association
+Gas Safe Register & Oil Firing Technical Association (OFTEC)

 Related Articles